BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ### Commitment Computation

-This operation is used by the Prover to create `commitment` to a set of messages (`committed_messages`), that they intent to include to the signature.
+This operation is used by the Prover to create a `commitment` to a set of messages (`committed_messages`), that they intend to include to the blind signature.
 Note that this operation returns both the serialized combination of the commitment and its proof of correctness (`commitment_with_proof`), as well as the random scalar used to blind the commitment (`secret_prover_blind`).

 ```
 (commitment_with_proof, secret_prover_blind) = Commit(